 Now that your gingerbread house has completely set (it should feel as solid as a rock at this point!), you can have some fun and decorate!

-I recommend making another batch of vegan royal icing, this time on the thinner side, and pouring the icing into a piping bag, snipping the end, and having some fun!
+I recommend making batch of vegan royal icing, this time on the thinner side, and pouring the icing into a piping bag, snipping the end, and having some fun!

 There are some great design ideas on Pinterest that I highly recommend checking out.